EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 end
 ```

 Why is it bad?
-Let's look at the following example from my application:
+Let’s look at the following example from my application:

 ```ruby
 def confirm_email(order)